asmuth/brokerd/README.md

 If a disk space limit is configured using `--disklimit`, old messages will eventually be deleted from the beginning of the channel to reclaim space.
-When a client tries to read a message (offset) that has been gargbage collected, brokerd will return the next valid message in the channel.
+When a client tries to read a message (offset) that has been garbage collected, brokerd will return the next valid message in the channel.
 Reading from offset zero is therefore _always_ a valid operation and returns the first/oldest retained message from the channel.